 Now for the fun part!
 (Well, pouring sprinkles was pretty fun too…) You need to brush the sprinkles off the paper bat so they don’t fall into the area you had covered when you remove your stencil.

 Now that you’ve got your sprinkles dusted off, grab an edge and carefully peel the bat straight off the cake.

-Finally, Outline the Design!
+Finally, Outline the Design of your Batman Cake!

 When I thought of this cake, I thought just the sprinkles would be enough to make a nice Batman birthday cake, but I was a little underwhelmed when I pulled off the paper.
-The chocolate icing I used wasn’t super dark brown, and there just wasn’t enough of a contrast between the sprinkles and the icing for the design to stand out.
+The chocolate icing I used wasn’t super dark brown, and that just wasn’t enough of a contrast between the sprinkles and the icing for the design to stand out.